dshafik/php7-mysql-shim/README.md

 $ composer require dshafik/php7-mysql-shim
 ```

-or, clone/download this repo, and include `mysql.php` in your project.
+or, clone/download this repo, and include `lib/mysql.php` in your project.

 ## Usage

+When installed with composer, the library is included automatically.

-Once the file is included, it will create `mysql_*` functions if they don't already exist. _**You may safely include the file in a PHP 5.3.6+ project**_, it will do nothing if the mysql extension is already available.
+Once the `lib/mysql.php` file is included, it will create `mysql_*` functions if they don't already exist. _**You may safely include the file in a PHP 5.3.6+ project**_, it will do nothing if the mysql extension is already available.

 ## Caveats